 Instructions

-- In a large pot or Dutch oven, melt the butter over medium-low heat.
+- In a Dutch oven or large pot, melt the butter over medium-low heat.
 Add the onion and cook until translucent, about 5 minutes.
 Stir in caraway seeds and paprika.

-- In a bowl, dredge the beef with flour and shake off any excess.
+- In a bowl or zip-top bag, dredge the beef with flour and shake off any excess.
 Add the beef to the onion mixture and cook for 2-3 minutes.

 - Slowly add ¼ cup of beef broth while scraping up any brown bits from the bottom of the pan.
-Add the remaining broth, diced tomatoes, and potatoes and carrots if using.
+Add the remaining broth and diced tomatoes.
+Add potatoes and carrots if using.
 Season with salt and black pepper.

 - Garnish with parsley if desired and serve with a dollop of sour cream.